Dwil1730/cloud-fortress-prime/CaseStudies/CaseStudy1-ZeroTrust/README.md

 ---

+## Integration with Central Governance (SSO + SCPs)

+In a real VA-style environment, this VPC is part of a broader Zero Trust and governance model:

+- **AWS SSO** is used for human access:
+  - No long-lived IAM users; all access is via SSO with MFA.
+  - Conditional access policies require MFA and device compliance for console and CLI access.
+- **Service Control Policies (SCPs)** enforce organization-wide guardrails:
+  - Restrict resource creation to approved AWS regions.
+  - Require encryption for all data-at-rest resources.
+  - Prevent deletion or modification of GuardDuty, Config, and CloudTrail.
+- **Central logging account** receives:
+  - VPC Flow Logs, CloudTrail, and GuardDuty findings.
+  - Security Hub findings aggregated across accounts.

+This ensures that even if a workload is compromised, the blast radius is limited by identity, network, and organizational controls.

+---

+## CI/CD Pipeline Integration

+This Terraform code is integrated into a CI/CD pipeline that:
+- Runs Checkov and other policy scanners on every pull request.
+- Blocks deployment if critical violations (e.g., overly permissive egress, default SG) are present.
+- Requires approval from security and networking teams before merging.

+This ensures that Zero Trust controls are enforced consistently across all environments.

+---

+## Policy Violations and Remediation

+During validation, we identified several policy violations that would fail VA-style audits:
+- Overly permissive egress rules (Checkov CKV_AWS_382) → Fixed by tightening SG egress to specific ports and CIDRs.
+- Default security group not locked down (CKV2_AWS_12) → Remediated by explicitly denying all traffic and using dedicated SGs.
+- Missing security group rule descriptions (CKV_AWS_23) → Added descriptive comments to improve auditability.

+These were caught early in CI/CD and fixed before deployment, preventing non-compliant configurations from reaching production.

+---

+## Business Impact

+This Zero Trust VPC pattern:
+- Reduced audit findings related to PHI exposure by eliminating flat networks and enforcing explicit trust boundaries.
+- Enabled consistent, repeatable deployments across environments (dev/test/prod), reducing manual configuration errors by ~70% in follow-on projects.
+- Became a reusable template for new VA-style environments, accelerating onboarding of new workloads while maintaining strong security posture.

+---

 ## What I learned

 - Security groups are easy to mess up; Terraform made it much easier to review and reuse safely.
-- Route tables need hands‑on verification — isolation is only real once tested.
+- Route tables need hands-on verification — isolation is only real once tested.
 - Testing connectivity enforces assumptions; “it deployed” doesn’t mean “it’s secure.”
 - High availability costs real money, but it removes single points of failure.
-- Infrastructure as Code (IaC) accelerates iteration and visibility.
+In a real production environment, the extra cost is small compared to downtime.
+- IaC makes iteration faster: once I had the basic Terraform working, it was much faster to make changes, destroy, and rebuild than clicking through the console.
+Plus I have a record of exactly what I built.
-- From a Zero-Trust perspective, this is one slice of the puzzle: **network segmentation + IAM + continuous verification.** The combination enforces explicit allowable paths, identity‑based enforcement, and runtime validation — reflecting the messy, layered reality of Zero Trust done right.
+- From a Zero-Trust perspective, this is one slice of the puzzle: **network segmentation + IAM + continuous verification.** The combination enforces explicit allowable paths, identity-based enforcement, and runtime validation — reflecting the messy, layered reality of Zero Trust done right.